tmhglnd/mc-utilities/README.md

 ## About

-This package contains small abstractions to use with the MC domain in Max8.
+This package contains small abstractions to use with the Multichannel Signal domain in Max8 or 9.

 ## Contains